reymaktoufi/Reyhaneh-Maktoufi/index.md

 ### Publication and Presentation

+-Cooper, K.R., & Maktoufi, R. (2017, November).
+Re-defining integration: Relationships, retention, and restructuring in nonprofit mergers.
+Paper to be presented at Association for Research on Nonprofit Organizations and Voluntary Action (ARNOVA) conference, Grand Rapids, MI. <br>

+-Maktoufi, R., Shumate, M. D., O'Connor, A. S. (2017).
+The Effect of Created Fit and level of Activism on the Perception of Fitness of Nonprofit and Corporate Partnerships.
+Poster presented at the Organizational Communication Mini-Conference, Athens, OH, October 13-15.<br>

 -Maktoufi, R. (2017).
 Pop Culture References: A Bait to Elicit Pleasant Scientific Curiosity.
 ACM CHI 2017 workshop Design for Curiosity.<br>

 -Maktoufi, R. (2016).
 Popular Culture’s Application in Science Communication at the Adler Planetarium.
 Presentation for Midwestern Popular Culture Association.<br>

+Haider, D., Cooper, K., & Maktoufi, R. (2016, October 20).
+Mergers as a strategy for success: 2016 Report from the Metropolitan Chicago Nonprofit Merger research project.
+Retrieved from ]http://www.chicagonpmergerstudy.org/](http://www.chicagonpmergerstudy.org/)<br>

 -Maktoufi, R., Ghotbi, N., & Ansari, N. N. (2016).
 The Effects of Listening to Persian Music on the Hand Dexterity and Depression in a Patient with Stroke: A Case Report.
 Journal of Rehabilitation Sciences and Research, 2(3), 68-70.<br>

--Maktoufi, R. Foong, E. (2016).
+-Maktoufi, R., Foong, E. (2016).
 The Effect of Message Framing on Intention to Engage in Science Communication.
 CSCW 2016 workshop Designing Online Experiments.<br>

 ### Research Experience